Krishna-Ravi/JARVIS-AI-ASSISSTANT/README.md

 In order to run this assistant you need to install the following dependencies and packages of python.

+Any version of python is needed to be installed before installing these packages.
+(I've used python 3.8 and Pycharm as IDE)

 1. pyttsx3 - pip install pyttsx3

 2. pyaudio - pip install pyaudio